yeknam-and-co/snakebotdpp/README.md

 - **board size** - mess with `SnakeGame(9, 9, ...)` for bigger/smaller grid
 - **starting size** - change how long snake starts

-## 🎮 how this garbage works
+## 🎮 how this shit works

 ### snake movement
 - snake moves every 2 seconds whether u like it or not
 - button clicks change direction instantly
-- cant do 180s (no going left when going right u idiot)
+- cant do 180s (no going left when going right u dumbass)

 ### scoring
 - score = how long ur snake is